 The legislation can be read in full by reading The Health Protection (Coronavirus, Restrictions) (England) Regulations 2020

 These regulations are made in response to the serious and imminent threat to public health which is posed by the incidence and spread of Coronavirus in England.
-The following businesses and premises must remain closed;
+Regulation 4, Schedule 2 requires the following businesses and premises to remain closed;

 Businesses and Premises that must remain closed

 |Any premises on this list may be used for blood donation sessions|

 |Dance Halls, discotheques and any other venue which is open at night, has a dancefloor and provides music whether live or recorded for dancing.|

 HM Government guidance on business closures has been updated at:

 HM Government has published updated advice for all categories of businesses allowed to be open; including;

 - Indoor play areas, including soft play areas may open – ball pits advised against opening in guidance

 - Conference centres and exhibition halls may open – with guidance advising that this is only to enable government endorsed pilots for the time being.

 From 1st August indoor audiences are allowed in theatres provided they are socially distanced: https://www.gov.uk/government/news/audiences-back-in-theatres-from-1-august